Showing posts with label Practical Jokes. Show all posts

 Enjoy!

-Wacky Wednesday Comedy Showcase: "Long House Numbers" - A Candid Camera Classic
+Wacky Wednesday Comedy Showcase: Raising Gas Prices in Real Time -- A Candid Camera Classic from 2002

 Candid Camera was an American hidden camera/practical joke reality television series created and produced by Allen Funt, which initially began on radio as The Candid Microphone on June 28, 1947.